laziz511/Hibernate-Task/README.md

 # Hibernate-Task
-Uzum - Hometask on Hibernate
+Uzum IT Academy - Hometask on Hibernate